awdltd/quantity-button/README.md

 ## To do ##

-- Implement npm modules for easier bundling of files
 - Provide transpiled/compressed variants
+- Allow for typing in numbers to input (including pattern regex for smartphones/tablets)

 ## Feedback ##